tjohnston-softdev/technical-assessment-20201210/submission/1-introduction.md

 ---

 ### What is the coolest project that you've worked on to date?
-Provide a short description of what it does, why it's cool, and what part you played in creating it.

 I was directly commissioned by a start-up company in the recruitment industry to design and develop their information system.
 Up until that point, they were mostly paper-based with only a loose system of local spreadsheets and documents.
 The intention was to streamline their business processes and create an interactive client database for the general public.